thexyno/blogpages/parcel-quicktemplate.md

 **Transformers:**

 Transformers take a file and convert it somehow.
 So if you had for example a SCSS file, a transformer would convert it to CSS.
 Another Transformer might minimize an HTML file.
 They also add dependencies to the asset graph for the resolvers to resolve.
-So our JetBrains-Mono gets added by a CSS transformer to the asset graph.
+So our JetBrains-Mono gets added  to the asset graph by a CSS transformer.

 The Assets then get bundled (by Bundler plugins) to combine files where possible, named (by Namer plugins) to figure out file paths, and then they're written to the output directory.

 <tangent>
-There are other steps like Compressors or Validators but we'll ignore them here
+There are other steps like Compressors or Validators but we'll ignore them here.
 </tangent>

 ### The Parcel Plugins I needed to write

-Parcel plugins are their own JS Projects with their own package.json,...
+Parcel plugins are their own JS Projects with their own package.json, etc.
 Using yarn workspaces this wasn't even as painful as I had thought.

 <tangent>
-[now they even can be just JS Module files](https://parceljs.org/features/plugins/#relative-file-paths), that would have been so much easier
+[now they can even be just JS Module files](https://parceljs.org/features/plugins/#relative-file-paths), that would have been so much easier.
 </tangent>

 The main JS file of the Plugin just has to default export the Plugin class itself.